shamangary/Keras-MORPH2-age-estimation/README.md

 Download MORPH dataset
 https://www.faceaginggroup.com/morph/ **Unzip it under './MORPH'**

 You have to apply for the dataset.
-Not easy to download it unfortunately :(
+No easy way to download it unfortunately :(

 + Step.2 Preprocess the dataset **(change isPlot inside TYY_MORPH_create_db.py to True if you want to see the process)**